Interested in working with a Rockwood trainer? See the schedule →

 Ernest brings over fifteen years of experience as an executive coach and organizational development consultant in the social justice sector.
 As a coach and trainer, Ernest helps people connect with their passion, values and what’s most important in life with an awareness of body, stance and presence.
 Ernest received a Bachelor’s degree from Tufts University.
 He has presented at conferences hosted by the International Coach Federation, Association of Black Foundation Executives and Leadership that Works.
 Based out of Oakland, California, Ernest’s favorite things include doing arts and crafts with his two daughters, playing music, gardening, cooking and camping.

-Darlene Nipper is Rockwood’s CEO, and has been part of the training team since 2012.
-She has over 25 years of leadership and advocacy experience, having previously served as Deputy Executive Director of the National LGBTQ Task Force, Executive Director of the BET Foundation, founder of the Multicultural and International Outreach (MIO) Center, Chief Operating Officer at NAMI, and Director of LGBT Affairs in the Executive Office of the Mayor of D.C.
-Darlene, a native Washingtonian, is also an ordained interfaith minister, practices mindfulness meditation and yoga, and has practiced both near and far, including in India and the Bahamas.
-She is located at Rockwood’s D.C. office.
+Darlene Nipper is Rockwood’s CEO.
+With over 25 years of leadership and advocacy experience, Darlene joined Rockwood in 2012 as a member of the training team.
+She previously served as deputy executive director of the National LGBTQ Task Force, executive director of the BET Foundation, chief operating officer at NAMI and founder of its Multicultural and International Policy Center, and director of LGBT affairs in the Executive Office of the Mayor of D.C.
+Darlene, a native Washingtonian, is also an ordained interfaith minister, practices mindfulness meditation, deep presence, and living joy.

 John is president of Whole Leaders where he specializes in leadership development and coaching to support the work of social change leaders.
 Over the last 20 years, John has served as a founder, executive director, board member and consultant to a broad range of nonprofit organizations.
 His work employs a whole-person approach to leadership development and spirals outward to drive desired organizational change.
 John enjoys being a father, tending honeybees, gardening and hiking.